Aliases for ASGR2 Gene

 GeneCards Summary for ASGR2 Gene

 ASGR2 (Asialoglycoprotein Receptor 2) is a Protein Coding gene.
-Diseases associated with ASGR2 include hepatitis b and liver cirrhosis.
-Among its related pathways are Insulin secretion.
-GO annotations related to this gene include carbohydrate binding and asialoglycoprotein receptor activity.
-An important paralog of this gene is CLEC4D.
+Diseases associated with ASGR2 include Hepatitis and Autoimmune Hepatitis.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and asialoglycoprotein receptor activity.
+An important paralog of this gene is ASGR1.